adulau/hack-lu-2019/talks/index.md

 Marion Marschalek is a former Malware Analyst and Reverse Engineer who recently started work at Intel in order to conquer the field of low level security research, where she nowadays spends an unusual amount of time looking at compiler source code.
 She has spoken at all the conferences and such, and seen all the things, and is one of the happiest hackers out there.
 Also, she runs a free reverse engineering bootcamp for women, because the world needs more researcherettes.

+## <a name="Memory+forensics+analysis+of+Cisco+IOS+XR+32+bits+routers+with+%27Amnesic-Sherpa%27"></a>Memory forensics analysis of Cisco IOS XR 32 bits routers with 'Amnesic-Sherpa'
+by Solal jacob

+Nowadays attackers are targeting not only computers but also core network equipment like routers by using memory-only attacks that are difficult to detect as the firmware image is not modified.
+In order to determine if a router was compromised by a memory-only attack, we need to be able to perform forensics analysis on it, but this requires specialized tools.
+This presentation is about CISCO IOS XR router forensics.
+We will explain how work the internal of a CISCO IOS XR 32 bits, router running under the QNX operating system.
+And, as no tool currently exists to analyze CISCO IOS XR routers, we developed a router forensics framework called 'Amnesic-Sherpa', aimed at analyzing memory dump, that can be used to know if a router was compromised.
+This framework will be released as open-source.

+This presentation will be divided in different parts:

+The first part gives the necessary background: the context and the wide number of OSes in routers.
+We also describe the architecture of QNX, the microkernel running on IOS XR-32, and how it works: the startup process, how the firmware is packed, the file systems in the firmware images, and the specific communication system between the processes.

+Then, we will explain how we developed a specific memory acquisition tool and an analysis framework call 'Amnesic-Sherpa', aim at analyze those routers.

+The tool first looks for all the interesting structures and information that can be present in an IOS XR memory dump, then tries to re-create the memory structures present in different parts of the microkernel memory at the moment of the dump, and extracts all available information.
+The tool then let the user inspects theses structures to find traces of compromise or anomalies.

+In the last part, we verify the detection capabilities of our framework by manually modifying processes to simulate a memory attack.
+We then demonstrate how to use 'Amnesic-Sherpa' (and third party tools) to detect this attack and how the detection process could be automated.

+### Bio: <a name="Solal+jacob"></a>Solal jacob

+Solal is currently a researcher at the LED (research and Exploration in intrusion Detection Laboratory) at the ANSSI (French National Network & Cybersecurity agency), where he work on finding new ways to detect attacks.
+Before that Solal worked 10 years at ArxSys a company he founded, where he was core developer of DFF , an open-source digital forensics framework.
+He also conduct forensics investigation, do incident response missions, and trained people on these subjects.

 ## <a name="The+Road+to+Hell+is+Paved+with+Bad+Passwords"></a>The Road to Hell is Paved with Bad Passwords
 by Chris Kubecka